Dehumanization of Palestinians in Israeli discourse: Dogs

 Shmuel Agnon, a future Nobel prize winner, wrote in his 1945 novel Temol shilshom (Only Yesterday), that Arabs are people "without dignity, accepting humiliation, exploiting the settlers, cause of the destruction of the land, annoying, filthy, cheating the Jews, hating civilization, resembling dogs."
 Moshe Dayan suggested in 1967 that Israel should tell the Palestinian refugees in the conquered territories, "we have no solution, you shall continue to live like dogs, and whoever wishes may leave, and we will see where this process leads."
 Palestinians are often ordered by Israeli police to behave as though they were dogs.
 (Note: "'They treated us like dogs.
 They forced us to bark, threatening to beat us if we didn't.
 We did whatever they asked because if we didn't they would beat us badly,' one man said" (Stepansky, Najjar, Alsaafin & Mccready 2023).)

 In just over a month after the outbreak of the Israel-Gaza war, an Israeli musical duo Ness and Stilla produced a song, Harbu Darbu, which quickly became a smash hit.
 Addressing themselves to Gazans as the sons of Amalek, they wrote promising another X on their rifle, "cause every dog will get what's coming to him".

 Monkeys

-During the Israeli invasion of Lebanon in 1982 Palestinian and Lebanese detainees were according to the eyewitness testimony of Lieutenant colonel Dov Yermiya, constrained to sit with their heads between their knees as their Israeli guards chanted:"You are a nation of monkeys, you are terrorists, and we will break your heads: You want a state?
-Build it on the moon".
-Yermiya was dismissed from the IDF when he went public with his account.
+According to Dov Yermiya, during the 1982 Lebanon War, Lebanese and Palestinian prisoners were forced to sit with their heads between their legs, beaten if they moved, while guards shouted at them "You are a nation of monkeys, you are terrorists, and we will break your heads: You want a state?
+Build it on the moon."
+Yermiya was dismissed from the IDF when he went public with his account of the war.